Fall 2016 Event Calendar

 A panel of non-partisan experts, (including Stacy Gordon Fisher, Political Science Professor at UNR and visiting scholar at the Center for California Studies, Kimberly Nalder, PIE Director, and Center for California Studies Director Steve Boilard) unpack the 2012 CA initiatives, including pros and cons, campaign finance, endorsements, etc. Bring your sample ballot and figure out how you are going to vote!

-Initiative Explainer,community version, Oct.
-17 (Wed), Sacramento Public Library, aired on Access Sacramento Cable.
+Sacramento Public Library aired on Access Sacramento Cable.

 A panel of non-partisan experts, (including Nick Robinson, head of the Institute for Governmental Studies library at UC Berkeley, Philip Ung of California Common Cause, and Kimberly Nalder, Director of the PIE) unpack the 2012 CA initiatives, including pros and cons, campaign finance, endorsements, etc. Bring your sample ballot and figure out how you are going to vote!

-Professor David Barker of the University of Pittsburgh, and incoming ISR director, will discussed the ins and outs of presidential contests, forecasting the outcome based on the scientific literature surrounding electoral politics.
-He will also discussed what to expect over the next four years.
+Professor David Barker of the University of Pittsburgh and incoming ISR director will discuss the ins and outs of presidential contests, forecasting the outcome based on the scientific literature surrounding electoral politics.
+He will also discuss what to expect over the next four years.
 He says that models based on fundamentals predict a slim Obama victory, but that a second Obama term wouldn't accomplish much, because of congressional gridlock.

 A panel of experts will take a look back at the 2012 election.
 What impact did new campaign finance rules make?
 What strategies worked?
 What do the results mean for the state and the country?
 Come for a lively discussion.
 Prof. Wesley Hussey will cover rules of the game (top-two primary, redistricting) and national results, CCS Director Steve Boilard will cover the CA initiatives and CA races, Prof. David Andersen will discuss foreign policy impacts, and Prof. Stacy Gordon Fisher of UNR and a visiting scholar at the CCS will discuss campaign finance changes.
 Don't miss this outstanding panel!

-Election Polls: A Conversation with Mark DiCamillo, Nov.
-15 (Thurs) Powerpoints here.
+Election Polls: A Conversation with Mark DiCamillo: November 15, 2012

 Mark DiCamillo, director of the prominent CA statewide Field Poll will report pre-election polls and compare them to the election results.
 Mr. DiCamillo will be in conversation with political scientists on topics such as polling methodology, accuracy, and the impact of polls on elections.